nushraZ/CGE-ML/List_of_underperforming_models.md

 The testbeds Seaside, Mobile, SLC all have sector_specific models with R-squares higher than 90%.

-Note: If I get better results on these models, I will update the list.
+Note: If I get better results on these models, I will update the list and the coefficient files.